gocd/docs.go.cd/advanced_usage/dev_clean_up_when_cancel.md

+---
+description: Way to clean up environment after canceling a task in GoCD
+keywords: GoCD jobs, tasks, clean up,
+---

 # Clean up after canceling a task

 When you have jobs that take a long time to run, it is very useful to have the capability to cancel it when you already know it will fail.

-By default, Go will **kill any currently running tasks** .
+By default, GoCD will **kill any currently running tasks** .
 There are two other alternatives to this behaviour

 -   Specify a task to clean up your environment.
 This could kill the processes and cleanup any existing state.
--   Indicate to Go you do not want anything done.
+-   Indicate to GoCD you do not want anything done.
 This will allow the task to finish executing so the agent does not get into an inconsistent state.

 ## Using web interface